FOTI is a think tank dedicated to building a prosperous and fair European future that harnesses the power of technology.

 Lucie Castets is FOTI’s France Senior Lead.

-Lucie Castets was elected mayor of the 12th arrondissement of Paris in the municipal elections of March 2026.
-She now works part-time for FoTI.
+Lucie was elected mayor of Paris’ 12th arrondissement in March 2026.
+She now works part-time for FOTI.

 Jean